ska-telescope/ska-pst-lmc/docs/src/architecture/devices.rst

 ----

-This device controls and monitors the STAT process that reads incoming data from the ring buffer in shared memory and processes it according to configured publishers.
+This device controls and monitors the STAT process that reads incoming data from the ring buffer in shared memory, computes various statistical quantities that can be used to evaluate data quality, and publishes these quantities to configured subscribers (currently an HDF5 file writer and TANGO-based monitor).